contentful-userland/awesome-contentful/README.md

 ## Other useful libraries

 * [ContentfulModel][4], a Ruby gem which helps accessing Contentful like a local data model.
+* [slack-contentful][https://github.com/brh55/slack-contentful] - See when entries have been published on a Slack channel.

 ## Example Projects & Gists